-D = 100, whereby
+- D = 100, whereby G

-D = Distance between stops in m
+- D = Distance between stops in m

-G = Grade of pipe expressed in per centum.
+- G = Grade of pipe expressed in per centum.

-(16) Concrete bulkheads
+- (16) Concrete bulkheads

 Where a gravitation sewer or rising main is installed at a grade of 15 per cent to 29 per cent, the Contractor shall construct concrete bulkheads.
 Where a gravitation sewer or rising main is installed at a grade 30 per cent to 50 per cent, the Contractor shall construct concrete bulkheads integral with concrete encasement.
 Where any sewer line is to be installed with a grade exceeding 50 per cent, the contractor must provide a site specific design to incorporate all aspects of the site conditions including soil conditions.
-Bulkheads shall be of 20 MPa concrete complying with sub-section SC6.4.6.28 Minor concrete works, 150 mm minimum thickness as follows: (SC6.4.4.8 Standard drawing SD-482, WSA 02-20022014, Part 1, Section 89.10 and WSA 02-20022014, Part 32, integral with the concrete bedding or encasement across the width of trench and shall be keyed into both sidewalls a minimum of 150 mm.
+Bulkheads shall be of 20 MPa concrete complying with sub-section SC6.4.6.28 Minor concrete works, 150 mm minimum thickness as follows: (SC6.4.4.8 Standard drawing SD-482, WSA 02-2014, Part 1, Section 9.10 and WSA 02-2014, Part 2, Section 16.6)

+(a) where concrete bedding or encasement to pipe is required, the 150 mm thick bulkhead shall be cast integral with the concrete bedding or encasement across the width of trench and shall be keyed into both sidewalls a minimum of 150 mm.
 The bulkhead shall extend to 150 mm below finished surface level or such other level as directed by the Superintendent;